-- He said that the clues will lead to the treasure chest, which is said to contain more than 22 troy pounds of gold, coins, diamonds worth millions of dollars, and artefacts from long ago.
+- He said that the clues will lead to the treasure chest, which is said to contain more than 22 troy pounds of gold, coins, diamonds worth millions of dollars, and artifacts from long ago.
 He didn’t say where in the poem each of the nine hints can be found.

 - It’s up to the reader to figure out what that means.
 He said that “Begin it where warm waters stop” is the first clue.

 - He also didn’t say how the clues should be used or how they should be put together to find the chest.
 There are three main ways to use the clues to figure out what the poem is about.

 The Fenn’s Treasure Circle Path: A Theory